mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 In attitude research, measurements are often trying to get at underlying attitudes that would be true in many circumstances.
 As such, "indirect measures of self-reported racial attitudes introduce construct-irrelevant information; for instance, opinions towards affirmative action involve construct-relevant components, like racial preferences, but also constructirrelevant components, like thoughts on educational policy" (Axt 2017).
 However in the context of teacher education, we are less interested in general attitudes and more interested in what influences particular teaching decisions.

+"You may find that you have difficulty in identifying your own biases or  assumptions about students, which might cause you to misinterpret student participation or misattribute their success or failure" or "you may lower your expectations for some students" (Core Practices Consortium 2017).
+Within "Teaching Society in Mind," "you notice the many small ways that certain people and groups get left out, put down, or erased and you push back against these tendencies" and ""

+From helping studies, Saucier et al. (2005) hypothesize that "discrimination may occur when... the arousal of the emergency is misattributed to intergroup anxiety."
+This conceivably could apply to classroom management situations.

 ### What are promising ways to investigate this within teaching?